Loags/Asteroids_Multiplayer/Asteroids_Multiplayer/Assets/README.txt

 README - Asteroids Multiplayer

 WARNINGS:
-- Rejoining Lobby is not possible
-- Leaving as a client is also not possible
+- Rejoining the same Lobby as a client is not possible
-- Host can leave lobby and create a new one

 InGame Keys: